mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     ![launcher-menu](img/launcher-menu.png)

-* **Design - Microservices**
-    Now, when you are creating a microservice starting from Docker Image, you can **specify the port of the host** (e.g. `host:port/project/service:tag`) without being blocked by the validation of the field.

 * **Design - CRUD**
     With the **new header and footer**, CRUD section has been aligned with Microservices, Proxies and Cronjobs sections: the `Delete` button is now at the footer of the page.